EdenLanguage/Eden/README.md

 <h1 id="custom-instalation" style="color: rgb(117, 198, 166);">Instalation</h1>
 Although `Eden` supports platforms such as `macOS` and `Linux`, the main development currently takes place on `Windows`.
 Because of this, a Windows installer is available for download and installation.
 After launching the `.msi` installer, it will handle everything and complete the setup automatically.

+The installer runs two scripts:

+- `EdenInitialize.bat` — executed during installation
+- `EdenRemove.bat` — executed during uninstallation

+These scripts perform the following actions:

+- Add or remove entries in the Windows Registry to allow calling `Eden` from the command line
+- Modify the system environment path variables
+- Update the Windows context menu

+After installation, both scripts are located inside the installation folder.
+**They must be run with administrator privileges.**

+> ⚠️ **DISCLAIMER:**
+> You are running these scripts at your own risk.
+I do not take responsibility for any damage caused by this software.

+All source code is available in this repository and can be modified freely.

 <img src="./Eden/ResourceLibrary/Assets/InstallEden.gif" alt="Eden Logo" style="width: 100%;">

 ---